savasp/gmdsl/README.md

 ## Plugins

-gmdsl supports plugins for code and schema generation.
+`gmdsl` supports plugins for code and schema generation.
 The main plugins included are:

 ### C# Plugin

 - Generates C# classes for your graph model (nodes, types, edges)
 - Maps core types (GM.Core.String, GM.Core.Integer, etc.) to .NET types (string, int, etc.)
-- Skips generating C# classes for core types that map directly to .NET

 ### Cypher Plugin

 - Generates Neo4j Cypher schema constraints and index suggestions
 - Outputs constraints for node properties and relationship properties
 - Suggests indexes for common property types

+### OpenAPI PLugin

+- Generates an OpenAPI document for all nodes and edges in the graph model
+- Represents nodes and edges as HTTP resources

 ### Debug Plugin